 #8 Don't Charge in US or Canadian Dollars

 If the price is listed in pesos, always ask them to run the charge in pesos.
 If they do it in dollars, then they can choose the exchange rate.
-Usually you will lose 2 or 3 percentage points, but if you hit a less honest vendor, the exchange can be even worse.
+Usually you will lose 2 or 3 percentage points, but if you hit a dishonest vendor, the exchange can be even worse.
 The exception to this rule is if the price is listed only in dollars.
 Then ask to have it charged in dollars.
 Your credit card company will give you the best exchange.

 Professional Tip for Checking Out